The Journey to Trade a Bobby Pin for a House

 And it's always just the challenge of like, if somebody hasn't done it then I can probably go do it.
 So that...
 Yeah, like the Kyle thing, it was like, "Okay, no woman's done it and nobody's done it in 15 years.
 So let's do it, let's see what happens."

-Allanah: Yeah, absolutely, there's a lot of...
-You see a lot of opportunity in some...
+Allanah: Yeah, absolutely, you see a lot of opportunity in some...
 I don't know, out of things that maybe are a little bit bleak, say the election, or after your wedding, that's an expensive thing, what can you do now with that dress you don't use?

 Demi: I joke it's like a sickness.
-I'm like, most people don't see the things that are missing and trying to fill them in and I feel like I have a running list of 40 different things that I've tried.
+Most people don't see the things that are missing and trying to fill them in and I feel like I have a running list of 40 different things that I've tried.
 And I think that's the other thing.
-It's like, yeah, you see the things that work for people, you don't see the things that don't work, are complete failures, are the worst idea you've ever had in your life and then you have to go back and figure out why that was a bad idea.
+It's like, yeah, you see the things that work for people.
+You don't see the things that don't work as complete failures, it’s not the worst idea you've ever had in your life and then you have to go back and figure out why that was a bad idea.

-Allanah: With your ideas, do you collect them all and...
+Allanah: With your ideas, do you collect them all?
 Do you actually make physical notes and plans like that?